ninbura/pokemon-on-the-analogue-pocket/readme.md

     - EZ-Flash Junior
         1. set the internal clock 2 years ahead
         2. launch your game
-        3. return the junior's menu by pressing the button in the cart (press on front), or by resetting the cartrige via the anlogue pocket's menu.
+        3. return the Junior's menu by pressing the button in the cart (press on front), or by resetting the cartrige via the anlogue pocket's menu.
         4. re-sync the internal clock with real time
         5. launch your game
         6. follow the in-game prompts to re-set your in-game clock